 Cruising is about dressing up for most people, but you can dress down, it’s all about choosing the right area of a ship or the right ship and understanding the contract.
 Those who do dress up to enter dress code areas, expect the cruise operator to enforce the contractual terms they were promised.
-Those who do not wish to dress up and cruise regularly, know which areas they can enjoy and there is now problem (until number 8 see below).
+Those who do not wish to dress up and cruise regularly, know which areas they can enjoy and there is no problem (number 8 see below confuses things).
 Live and let live, this blog is not for people who understand how to use a ship without the need to dress, it is to help those wishing to understand the dress code.
 Enjoy.

 To those who have never cruised and do not normally dress or like to step out of their jeans… may wish to look at NCL and Disney and maybe avoid considering a Cunard ship or a Regent Seven Seas ship, or a Fred Olsen Ship, or even a smaller P&O ship.
 All ships do have a dress code, they are CONTRACTUAL rules, and ships can have fashion police on duty!
 Security can be called to assist in order to prevent escalation of incidents.
 Ships are not held to the same land based laws or rights and the Captain is in charge.

 Those who do not want to dress up normally know their way round the ship.
 They do not normally expect to get lucky by creeping into a ‘dress code venue’.
 If someone is in jeans in a dress code area, and seats run out, those who have the correct dress code may ask security for those not in the correct dress to be removed.
 Being asked to leave can spoil an evening or a holiday.
 It is all about the rules of the ship and the contract between the cruiser and the ship.
 Disney ships can be the most relaxed …. read on.